-Adjudicate Today has managed thousands of adjudication applications over the last 12 years (over 60% of all applications made nationally) and we have learnt many lessons.
+Adjudicate Today has managed thousands of adjudication applications over the last 20 years (over 60% of all applications made nationally) and we have learnt many lessons.
 Parties have requested we list the most common mistakes we see in adjudication.
-Here is our list of issues that respondents must get right.
+Here is our list of issues where respondents may stumble.

 - If the respondent does not provide a payment schedule to the claimant within 10 business days of receipt of the payment claim (or earlier period if specified in the contract) and the subsequent 5 business days after receipt of any section 19(2) notice then the respondent has no right to lodge an adjudication response to the adjudication application.
 Neither Adjudicate Today nor the adjudicator can correct this situation.